 The upcoming schedule for the Rutgers Certification class is as follows:

 Wednesday, September 26, 2018

 Classes will be held in the Community Room in the Denville Municipal Building.
 Paper registration starts at 6pm; the class will begin promptly at 6:30pm.
 The class is 3 hours long.
 Pre-registration is required.
 Please e-mail Recreation Department at firstname.lastname@example.org to pre-register, include your name, address, phone number and the sport you are coaching.

 If you are taking this class in order to coach for Hub Soccer, we will pay for the cost of the class, otherwise, the cost of the class is $35 for Denville Residents and $40 for non-residents.
 Cash (exact change) or checks payable to the township of Denville are the only payments accepted.
 Each class is limited to the first 40 coaches who pre-register.
 Please, NO phone calls.

 At this time the Township of Denville only requires you to take the Coaches Safety Class one time.
 Other current coaching organization cards may be accepted.
 Please check with the Recreation Director.

-The Township of Denville requires all Volunteer Youth Sport Coaches and Officials to submit to a finger print background check once every 3 years.
+The Township of Denville requires all Volunteer Youth Sports Coaches and Officials to submit to a fingerprint background check once every 3 years.
 Coaches are required to use MorphoTrak.
 MorphoTrak is located at 601 Jefferson Road in Parsippany.
-Applications and more information about this process is available from your Youth Sports Organization, the Denville Recreation Department or on the Denville web site www.denvillenj.org click on the forms link then click on Recreation.
+Applications and more information about this process are available from your Youth Sports Organization, the Denville Recreation Department or on the Denville website www.denvillenj.org click on the forms link then click on Recreation.

 This requirement pertains to both travel and recreation coaches.